xBorox1/D-Wave-VRP/README.md

 It is FullQuboSolver, but with additional constraint that each vehicle serves approximately the same number of destinations.
 There is additional attribute 'limit_radius', which is maximum absolute difference between number of destinations that vehicle serves and average number of destinations that each vehicle serves.
 For small values of limit_radius, solver works effectively on tests with max 50 destinations.

 Note that if you have only one vehicle, this solver works exactly the same as FullQuboSolver.

+### DBScanSolver

+This solver uses more classical approaches.
+It solves problem by solving small instances of TSP problem with FullQuboSolver. 'max_len' attribute is maximum number of destinations in problems that will be solve by FullQuboSolver.